 Create your cover art, which must be in the JPEG or PNG file formats and in the RGB color space with a minimum size of 1400 x 1400 pixels and a maximum size of 3000 x 3000 pixels.

 We’ll normally provide something for you in house style.
-You should add your artwork to the file within WordPress (This is the page you see once the audio is uploaded, rather than the Post that promotes the podcast as this will have its own artwork.)
+You should add your artwork either through your ID3 Editor or within WordPress (This is the page you see once the audio is uploaded, rather than the Post that promotes the podcast as this will have its own artwork.)